by Anna Rathbun

-Presentation at Coast Women in Business May 2018 meeting on online communication tools
+May 2018 Presentation at Coast Women in Business

 Zoom allows you to talk face to face to another person while sharing a screen.
 Screen-sharing allows you to go over material, written documents, diagrams, anything that you can see on a computer that needs to be shared with a client while you’re also looking at them face to face via computer.
 Zoom is free for unlimited conversations under 40 minutes, then monthly depending on desired features.

 Right Inbox for Gmail allows you to write an email with the address and choose the time to send it.
 It automatically sends the email at that time whether or not your computer is open.
 You can also schedule emails to remind yourself to deal with things and set up recurring emails.
 The first 10 emails are free; after that it’s about $70 per year.

 Invite Others to Your Events through Your Calendar

 Google Calendar has an option to add emails to your calendar events.
 Just create an event, add your recipients’ email addresses, and click on “yes” in the dialogue box about sending the emails.
 Google Calendar will automatically send the recipients an email that they can accept or deny.
 With just a couple more clicks, you can ask Google Calendar to send a reminder right before the event.